310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/NEW_DAYBREAK.md

 <b>(2.)</b> The “you” in “I’ll sing with you,” “The feelings you gave me,” and “The meteor intersects with you” is clearly mentioned in the song with <em>kimi</em> (a second-person pronoun).

 <b>(3.)</b> This song is sung under the all-leaders Ryuseitai formation.
-In other words, there is no designated one leader for NEW DAYBREAK.
+In this case, there is no designated one leader for NEW DAYBREAK.

 [^1]: Tetora’s album card references this line, check the <a href="/ryuseitai_album_trip" target="_blank">Associated Cards</a> for more details.
 [^2]: Midori’s album card references this line, check the <a href="/ryuseitai_album_trip" target="_blank">Associated Cards</a> for more details.